-Japanese architects can be collectively categorised as having eccentric taste and the utmost creative and personal expression.
-Something that, even today, pushes the boundaries of architecture, housing, aesthetics, and living space.
+Japanese architects can be collectively categorized as having eccentric taste and the utmost creative and personal expression.
+This freedom to create pushes the boundaries of architecture and aesthetics, allowing for the establishment of functional structures that look more like artwork than traditional brick-and-mortar infrastructure.

-Check out our favourite Japanese architects below for an introduction to their designs, philosophy, and work.
+Check out our favorite Japanese architects below for an introduction to their designs, philosophy, and architectural design in Japan.

 Tadao Ando: Japan’s Self-Taught Master Architect

-With 200 buildings and counting, to his name, Tadao Ando is one of Japan’s most celebrated architects.
-Winning the Pritzker Prize, in 1995, the architecture world’s most distinguished award.
-Ando honourably donated the prize money 100K USD to victims of the 1995 Kobe Earthquake.
+With 200 buildings and counting to his name, Tadao Ando is one of Japan’s most celebrated architects.
+He won the prestigious Pritzker Prize in 1995, the architecture world’s most distinguished award.
+He honorably donated the prize money of 100,000 USD to victims of the 1995 Kobe Earthquake.

 Known For